kimzuni/longvinter-docker-server/docs/en/README.md

 | CFG_TENT_DECAY        | When this setting is set to "true", tents will decay and be destroyed after 48 hours unless they are upgraded to a house.                                                       | true                          | true/false                                                       |
 | CFG_MAX_TENTS         | Maximum number of tents/houses each player can have placed in the world at a time.                                                                                              | 2                             | 1~?                                                              |

+### Manually

+When the server starts, a `Game.ini` file will be created in the following location: `<mount_folder>/Longvinter/Saved/Config/LinuxServer/Game.ini`

+s
+But if the DISABLE_GENERATE_SETTINGS value is set to 'true', the file can be modified and set directly.

+> [!IMPORTANT]
+> Changes can only be made to `Game.ini` while the server is off.
+>
+> Any changes made while the server is live will be overwritten when the server stops.

 ## Using discord webhooks

 1. Generate a webhook url for your discord server in your discord's server settings.
 2. Set the environment variable with the unique token at the end of the discord webhook url example: `https://discord.com/api/webhooks/1234567890/abcde`

 Send discord messages with docker run:

 ```bash
 -e DISCORD_WEBHOOK_URL="https://discord.com/api/webhooks/1234567890/abcde" \
 -e DISCORD_PRE_UPDATE_BOOT_MESSAGE="Server is updating..." \
 ```

 Send discord messages with docker compose:

 ```yml
 - DISCORD_WEBHOOK_URL=https://discord.com/api/webhooks/1234567890/abcde
 - DISCORD_PRE_UPDATE_BOOT_MESSAGE="Server is updating..."
 ```

-## Target Commit ID
+## Locking Specific Game Version

 > [!WARNING]
 > Downgrading to a lower game version is possible, but it is unknown what impact it will have on existing saves.
 >
 > **Please do so at your own risk!**

-If TARGET_COMMIT_ID environment variable is set, install and run the server to the specific version.
+If **TARGET_COMMIT_ID** environment variable is set, will lock server version to specific commit.

-The list of Commit ID can be found in https://github.com/Uuvana-Studios/longvinter-linux-server/commits/main/
+The Commit ID is a hexadecimal value found on page <https://github.com/Uuvana-Studios/longvinter-linux-server/commits/main/>

-# To do List
-- Restore
+and must be set to at least 4 digits.